PIBC 2021 Annual Conference: North of Normal

 This conference is about planning North of Normal; it’s about planning in wilderness communities, storytelling, First Nations-led planning, and building healthy communities.

-As northerners, we have often found unusual ways to tackle our problems and, at this conference, we want to focus on planning that is North of Normal with the following themes:
+As northerners, we have often found unusual ways to tackle our problems and, at this conference, we focused on planning that is North of Normal with the following themes: